frikkfossdal/fluffy-octo-potato/README.md

 # The Slicer

 The algorithms behind the slicer is mostly motivated by the work presented in this [paper.](http://www.dainf.ct.utfpr.edu.br/%7Emurilo/public/CAD-slicing.pdf) In the paper, the authors claims that they have developed a slicing algorithm that is time-wise optimal compared to other slicing algorithms known in litterature.
+We´ll see about that!
+The slicing algorithm goes something like this:

+1. Mesh slicing:  Calculate triangle intersection points on each plane
+2. Construct contours: Create polygons from the intersection points
+3. Make sence of the polygons (Clockwice // Counterclockwise)

+Easy right?
+Not so much.
+Turns out that I really have to reassess some fundamental vector math.

 ![Overview](img/currentOverview.png)